-- Blue light : Strongly absorbed by hemoglobin in capillaries near the tissue surface, and not reflected. - Blue light: Strongly reflected by the mucosal surface layer Green light: Strongly absorbed by hemoglobin in blood vessels deeper in the tissue, and not reflected. - vessels deeper in the tissue, and not reflected.
-Green light: Strongly reflected by the tissue beneath - 5 A well-resolved image is produced by utilizing both reflected - and non-reflected
+- Blue light : Strongly absorbed by hemoglobin in capillaries near the tissue surface, and not reflected. - Blue light: Strongly reflected by the mucosal surface layer.
+Green light: Strongly absorbed by hemoglobin in blood - vessels deeper in the tissue, and not reflected.
+3 Green light: Strongly reflected by the tissue beneath - A well-resolved image is produced by utilizing both reflected and non-reflected.
 Monitor screen in NBI mode

-Brown : Capillary in mucosal surface layer

-Blue : Larger blood vessel in tissue below

-Innovative Imaging Technologies

-In 2020, we launched the EVIS X1, the latest model of our endoscopy system, in Europe, Japan, and some parts of Asia.
+Innovative Imaging Technologies In 2020, we launched the EVIS X1, the latest model of our endoscopy system.
+As of February 2024, the system is marketed in Japan, U.S., Europe, China and parts of Asia.
 This model is equipped with the following three imaging technologies that will further improve treatment and diagnosis.
 It contributes to early detection, early diagnosis, and minimally invasive treatment of gastrointestinal diseases such as cancer.